-Some people may receive generous sickness benefits through their workplace, and these can extend right up until the date upon which they had intended to retire.
-However, some employees with long-term health problems could, on the other hand, find themselves having to rely on the state, which is likely to prove hard.
+Some people receive generous sickness benefits through their workplace, and these can extend right up until the date upon which they had intended to retire.
+Some employees with long-term health problems could, on the other hand, find themselves having to rely on the state, which is likely to prove hard.